A Chain-Driven, Sandwich-Legged Quadruped Robot: Design and Experimental Analysis: Design

 \subsubsection{Dual Motor Design}

-The dual motor architecture \cite{DesignPrinciples} draws inspiration from animals like horses, utilizing large proximal muscles and lightweight distal limbs to reduce leg inertia and enhance locomotion efficiency.
-In this robot's design, both hip and knee actuators are positioned near the hip joint, eliminating the need for a knee-mounted actuator, thereby significantly reducing leg inertia.

-The knee joint is powered through a chain mechanism, although a timing-belt mechanism could be implemented with minor modifications.
-Here, the rotor of the hip actuator is coupled to the stator (outer body) of the knee actuator, which is mounted on the thigh link.
-The knee actuator drives a sprocket that transmits power to the knee joint via the chain mechanism.

-This mechanism not only transmits power but also allows for extra gear reduction at the knee joint by varying sprocket sizes.
-The driving sprocket has 11 teeth and the driven sprocket has 15 teeth, resulting in an effective gear reduction of 8.18:1 (both planetary and chain), crucial for enhancing the knee joint's torque capacity during locomotion.
+The dual motor architecture \cite{DesignPrinciples}, inspired by animals like horses, places both hip and knee actuators near the hip joint.
+This design eliminates the need for a knee-mounted actuator, significantly reducing leg inertia and improving locomotion efficiency.
+The knee joint is powered through a chain mechanism, where the rotor of the hip actuator is coupled to the stator of the knee actuator mounted on the thigh link.
+The knee actuator drives a sprocket that transmits power via the chain, also providing additional gear reduction by varying sprocket sizes.
+With an 11-tooth driving sprocket and a 15-tooth driven sprocket, the combined planetary and chain system achieves an effective gear reduction of 8.18:1, enhancing the knee joint’s torque during locomotion.